+11.(1) The Committee of the First Nation is established to provide Council with advice and recommendations in order to support Council's decision-making process respecting the financial administration of the First Nation.

+(2) The Council must appoint five (5) members of the Committee as follows:

+(a) two (2) councillors as ex officio members of the Committee who have financial competency and are independent;

-- 11.(1) The Committee of the First Nation is established to provide Council with advice and recommendations in order to support Council's decision-making process respecting the financial administration of the First Nation. - (2) The Council must appoint not less than three (3) members of the Committee, a majority of whom must have financial competency and all of whom must be independent. - (3) For purposes of this section, an individual is considered to be independent if the individual does not have a direct or indirect financial relationship with the First Nation government that could, in the opinion of Council, reasonably interfere with the exercise of independent judgment as a member of the Committee. - (4) The Council must establish policies and procedures - (a) setting criteria to determine if an individual is eligible to be a member of the Committee and is independent, - (b) requiring confirmation, before appointment, that each potential member of the Committee is eligible to be a member and is independent, and - (c) requiring each member of the Committee annually to sign a statement confirming that the member continues to meet the criteria referred to in paragraph (a). - (5) If the Committee consists of - (a) three (3) members, at least one (1) of the Committee members must be a councillor, and - (b) four (4) or more members, at least two (2) of the Committee members must be councillors.
+(b) three (3) members other than councillors, who have financial competency and are independent.

+(3) For purposes of this section

+(a) an individual is considered to be independent if the individual does not have a direct or indirect financial relationship with the First Nation government that could, in the opinion of Council, reasonably interfere with the exercise of independent judgment as a member of the Committee; and

+(b) an individual shall not be excluded from being considered as independent solely for the reason that the individual is a Chief or Councillor who receives a salary, honoraria or other remuneration or reimbursement from the First Nation that is similar to what other Councillors receive.

+(4) The Council must establish policies and procedures

+(a) setting criteria to determine if an individual is eligible to be a member of the Committee and is independent,

+(b) requiring confirmation, before appointment, that each potential member of the Committee is eligible to be a member and is independent, and

+(c) requiring each member of the Committee annually to sign a statement confirming that the member continues to meet the criteria referred to in paragraph (a).

-- (6) Subject to subsection (7), the Committee members must be appointed to hold office for staggered terms of not less than thirty-six (36) consecutive months. - (7) A Committee member may be removed from office by the Council if - (a) the member misses three (3) consecutively scheduled meetings of the Committee, or - (b) the chair of the Committee recommends removal. - (8) If a Committee member is removed from office, resigns or dies before the member's term of office expires, the Council must as soon as practicable appoint a new Committee member to hold office for the remainder of the first member's term of office.
+(5) Subject to subsection (6), the Committee members must be appointed to hold office for staggered terms of not less than thirty-six (36) consecutive months.

+(6) A Committee member may be removed from office by the Council if

+(a) the member misses three (3) consecutively scheduled meetings of the Committee, without being excused by the Committee; or

+(b) the chair of the Committee recommends removal.

+(7) If a Committee member is removed from office, resigns or dies before the member's term of office expires, the Council must as soon as practicable appoint a new Committee member to hold office for the remainder of the first member's term of office.